 Email Marketing Becomes Effective At Scale

-The power of email marketing has to do with how many emails you can be acquiring from your traffic.
-The number of emails you can acquire depends on two things.
-The amount of traffic you have and the rate at which you capture emails from that traffic.
+The power of email marketing has to do with how many emails you can acquire from your free traffic.

 According to Sumo.com, the average rate for email capture is 1.95%.
 But I’m going to use 2% because you’re above average (and it’s simpler math).